 The interior of the café is very adorable and most people visit the café to experience the café itself rather than taste the food.
 Everything from Entrees to desserts is decorated to look like Pompompurin or his friends.
 The cute food is definitely Insta-worthy but the taste is nothing extraordinary.

 What do you think of Takeshita Street?
 Are you ready to go shop and eat?
+Check out a 360 degree video of Takeshita Street on a busy sunday afternoon below.

 Love this post?
 Share on social media or Pin it for later!